guestlinelabs/access-job-levels/README.md

 Instead of using Word, I (automatically) transcribed the slides to Markdown.
 Markdown is easy for humans to read and edit.
 It acts as a backend CMS, and Github (or Azure DevOps) could serve as a frontend.
 However, this project raises an important consideration: is the app necessary, or could Markdown alone suffice?

 Git is key feature of this approach.
 It allows us to adopt more flexible and controlled workflows.
 For instance, we can implement restrictions on direct commits to the mainline, ensuring a more robust review and approval process.

-This shift not only enhances the accuracy of job mapping but also aligns with modern development practices, fostering a culture of continuous improvement and adaptation.
+This shift in approach not only enhances the accuracy of job mapping but also aligns with modern development practices, fostering a culture of continuous improvement and adaptation.

 ## Markdown Job Levels
 The Product and Engineering Individual Contributor job levels are available [here](/public/roles) to browse as markdown.